wp-plugins/bepro-listings/readme.txt

 * (optional) Install BePro Cart (100% free) to facilitate payments.
 Download it from our website www.beprosoftware.com

+* (optional) Install BePro Email (100% free) to facilitate unlimited customizable email notifications.
+Download it from our website www.beprosoftware.com

 == Frequently Asked Questions ==

 = How do I implement custom form fields? =